MdAshrafhussain889/chest-xray-disease-classifier/README.md

 ## Overview

-This application analyses a chest X-ray image and predicts the likelihood of multiple diseases simultaneously.
+This application analyzes a chest X-ray image and predicts the likelihood of multiple diseases simultaneously.
 It uses a DenseNet121 architecture fine-tuned on the NIH ChestXRay14 dataset.
 The interface is built with Streamlit and runs entirely on the user's local machine.

 ---